 Not only will it make your loan application look more attractive, but it may also help increase your credit score as well.

 Remove late payments

 Sometimes a creditor will do this for a long-standing member as an act of goodwill.
-If that doesn’t work you should dispute it will the Credit Bureaus.
+If that doesn’t work, you should dispute it w the Credit Bureaus.
 Here and more steps to removing a payment from your credit report.

-The Bottom Line…
+The Bottom Line

 If you have decided to look for a home equity loan with poor credit, it is important that you are aware of your credit scores up-front.

-When you speak to a lender be upfront about your credit situation.
+When you speak to a lender, be upfront about your credit situation.
 Some may tell you immediately that they cannot work with you.
 Others will provide you with realistic pricing on your loan based on your credit scores.